Compression while running: sense or nonsense?

 The benefits of compression at a glance

-Every time your foot hits the ground, small vibrations are created in your muscles and tendons.
-Did you know that you absorb three times your own weight when running?
-This seems harmless, but in the long term it can contribute to fatigue, injuries or overload.
-Compression helps to dampen these vibrations and gives a firm, stable feeling while running.
+Every time your foot hits the ground, tiny vibrations occur in your muscles and tendons.
+Did you know that you absorb three times your own weight while running?
+This seems harmless, but in the long run, it can contribute to fatigue, injuries, or overuse.
+Compression helps dampen these vibrations and provides a firm, stable feeling while running.

-Compression stockings can provide extra support to sensitive areas such as the shins, Achilles tendon or calf muscles.
-Especially with recurring complaints or intensive training blocks, many runners notice that compression helps to distribute the load better.
+Compression socks can provide extra support to sensitive areas like the shins, Achilles tendon, or calf muscles.
+Especially with recurring complaints or intensive training blocks, many runners find that compression helps distribute the load more effectively.

-Many athletes wear compression not only during running, but also afterwards.
-The idea: compression stimulates the removal of waste products and moisture, which can contribute to faster recovery.
-Especially after long or intensive runs, this can make a noticeable difference.
+Many athletes wear compression socks not only during runs but also afterward.
+The idea: compression promotes the removal of toxins and fluids, which can contribute to faster recovery.
+This can make a noticeable difference, especially after long or intense runs.

 Side Image

-Compression is not a miracle cure — but it is a smart tool.
+Compression isn't a miracle cure—but it is a smart tool.
 Especially if you:

 • regularly runs or trains for a competition